 Perhaps your mind is one such wavelength?

-What I’m getting after here is that your mind has power to influence the world around you, through the power of vibration to create frequency.
+What I’m getting after here is that your mind has the power to influence the world around you, through the power of vibration to create frequency.

 That frequency then influences the world through the principle of cause and effect.